joshuacookdev/joshuacookdev/README.md

  <summary><strong>Ask me about:</strong></summary>

   * How we can make the world better together,
-  * Leadership & Management practices (and books on the ),
+  * Leadership & Management practices (and books on the topic),
-  * Software Architecture (I love solving problems),
+  * Software and Systems Architecture,
   * .NET development - desktop, mobile, _testing_,
   * Kotlin development
   * agile project management (Scrum and Kanban are my jams),
   * working in the aerospace and defense industry,
   * New tech/software!
-(Windows power user who recently swapped to Apple hardware)
   * podcast recommendations,
   * fun recipes (I throw _down_ on Mexican, Greek, and Indian cuisine)